chiisquare/100-days-of-code/log.md

 **Thoughts:** struggled a few times but was able to get through.
 This game is fun and a good confidence booster lol.

 I made a long thread on this twitter about my experience with 100daysofcode.
-In summary, I would do it again, but I would not tell as many people IRL about this challenge so as to put less external pressure on myself as that tends to make me tunnel vision the task and approach burnout sooner (this is specific to me, I believe many people actually find a lot of success otherwise).
+In summary, I would do it again, but I would not tell as many people IRL about this challenge so as to put less external pressure on myself as that otherwise tends to make me tunnel vision the task and approach burnout sooner (this is specific to me, I believe many people actually find a lot of success otherwise).
 I also will private this first round since I have made a lot of comments that might be too vulnerable for my comfort.

 **Link to work:** https://twitter.com/chiisana2u/status/1779917716079481128

-Example for round 2:

-Round 2, Day x:

-**Today's Progress**:

-**Thoughts:**

-**Link to work:**
---->

-Round 2, Day 1: Apr 16th, 2024, Tuesday
+### Round 2, Day 1: Apr 16th, 2024, Tuesday

 **Today's Progress**: Watched the last video for week 1 of the intro Python course I am auditing on Coursera. filled in missing parts in the Responsive Web Dev certification course on fCC.
 Also wrote out the log for the last few days in my first round of this challenge.